RESIDENT SERVICES DEPARTMENT – July 2018

 Front: Gene Martin II, Norman Contreras, Kathryn McDaniels, Kathryn LaPlant-Israel, Stewart Dale Spencer

-The San Marcos Housing Authority (SMHA) provides decent, safe, and affordable housing for about 574 low-income households, including elderly & disabled, in the San Marcos area through the Public Housing and Housing Choice Voucher Programs.
+The San Marcos Housing Authority (SMHA) provides decent, safe, and affordable housing for about 575 low-income households, including elderly & disabled, in the San Marcos area through the Public Housing and Housing Choice Voucher Programs.
 The mission of SMHA Resident Services is to provide a wide variety of direct services and referrals to families and individuals receiving housing assistance.
 Our Resident Services Department supports several initiatives, all of which are united in the overall goals of improving the quality of life for public housing residents, reducing dependence on the welfare system, and empowering our residents to take charge of their lives and of their environment.
 The strategies we employ to reach these goals include several complementary initiatives: Elderly/Disabled Services, Youth Development Services, Self-Sufficiency, and Resident Organization.
-Each Resident Services facility includes a meeting room, a computer lab, a kitchen, and an office.
-We provide services, to one degree or another, to about 950 persons.
+Each Resident Services facility includes a meeting room, computer access, a kitchen, and an office.
 The best outcome is for a family to no longer need government assistance for housing and other basic needs or at least to make it possible for their children to achieve this outcome.

 SMHA Resident Services Program initiatives include:

 - Operating the Youth Development program, which is an after-school and summer-time drug prevention program for at-risk youth.

 - Operating Teen Groups to help teenagers develop themselves and give back to the community.

 - Providing nutritious snacks.

 - Connecting youth and their families with youth programming; allowing access to a variety of events: Mental Health Conferences, NASA-FAMA program, positive youth development leadership participation.